elidcraig/phase-4-debugging-network-requests-lab/README.md

 ## Your Notes Here

-[ ] Add a new toy when the toy form is submitted
+[x] Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: Removed 's' from 'Toy'.

 [x] Update the number of likes for a toy